mnot/I-D/rfc5988bis/draft.md

 Registered relation types MUST NOT constrain the media type of the link context, and MUST NOT constrain the available representation media types of the link target.
-However, they can specify the behaviours and properties of the target resource (e.g., allowable HTTP methods, request and response media types that must be supported).
+However, they can specify the behaviours and properties of the target resource (e.g., allowable HTTP methods, request and response media types that are required be supported).

 Historically, registered relation types have been identified with a URI {{RFC3986}} by prefixing their names with an application-defined base URI (e.g., see {{atom}}).
 This practice is NOT